The U.S.News – Best Lawyers “Best Law Firms” rankings are based on a rigorous evaluation process that includes

 the collection of client and lawyer evaluations, peer review from leading attorneys in their field, and review

 of additional information provided by law firms as part of the formal submission process.
 To be eligible for a

 ranking in a particular practice area and metro region, a law firm must have at least one lawyer who is included in Best Lawyers

 in that particular practice area and metro.
 For more information on Best Lawyers,

 please visit bestlawyers.com.

-remained the same as in the previous three years.
+remained the same as in the previous four years.

 Clients were asked to provide feedback on firm practice groups,